WICG/nav-speculation/prerendering-state.md

 * Avoid fetching large video resources
 * Avoid measuring ad impressions
-* Avoid running javascript animations
+* Avoid running JavaScript animations
 * Avoid measuring user interactions for analytics
 * Avoid starting server-coordinated behavior (e.g. ticket purchase countdown).

-A previous iteration of prerendering used [page-visibility](https://www.w3.org/TR/page-visibility-2) to denote a prerendering context.
+A previous iteration of prerendering used [page-visibility](https://w3c.github.io/page-visibility/) to denote a prerendering context.
 However, this was unimplemented and [removed from the specification](https://github.com/w3c/page-visibility/issues/42).

 With the re-introduction of prererendering, we need to bring back some form of this API.

-## Why not visibilityState=='prerender'?
+## Why not `visibilityState=='prerender'`?

-The most straightforward way to do this would be to bring back the previously specified `visibilityState == 'prerender'`.
+The most straightforward way to do this would be to bring back the previously specified `document.visibilityState == 'prerender'`.
 Doing so has a number of drawbacks:

 ### Not mutually-exclusive

 In actuality, some of the above use cases are interested in visibility rather than prerendering state.
-For example, an ordinary (i.e. non-prerendering) page that's hidden would likely want to "avoid running javascript animations" and "avoid fetching large video resources".
+For example, an ordinary (i.e. non-prerendering) page that's hidden would likely want to "avoid running JavaScript animations" and "avoid fetching large video resources".
 Thus, pages would have to consider both the `hidden` state as well as a re-introduced `prerender` to get the desired behavior.

 However, the [portals proposal](https://github.com/WICG/portals/) means that `prerender` isn't mutually exclusive with `visible` either.
-In that case, we do want to "run javascript animations" and "fetch large resources" since it'll be visible to the user, despite being in a prerendering browsing context (and all the restrictions that come with that).
+In that case, we do want to "run JavaScript animations" and "fetch large resources" since it'll be visible to the user, despite being in a prerendering browsing context (and all the restrictions that come with that).

 ### Web-compatibility